reald/uv-k5-firmware-custom/README.md

 <img src="images/ardf_mainscreen.jpg" width=800 />

 This pictures shows the radio screen if ARDF mode is enabled.
+The battery voltage is 8.54V.
+The second (big) line shows active fox (2), seconds left in this fox cycle (5), chosen gain index (0) and the raw received signal strength indicator (RSSI, 151 here).

+The **bold line** below show the settings for the **active VFO**:
+VFO "A", demodulation "AM", bandwidth mode "W" (wide) and receiving frequency "144.525 MHz".

+In the middle the signal strength is shown: -93 dBm / S9 and a strength bar.
+The value at the end of the line is called *RSSI0* (151).
+It is used for distance calculation and distance calibration.
+It adds the influence of the selected attenuation (gain index) to the raw RSSI value.

+For the active VFO (A) the gain remember mode (details below) is active so the gain index history table for up to 5 foxes is shown.
+The active fox number is bold.
+The last column behind the gain remember table shows a rough prediction of the distance to the fox (100m).
+It is roughly estimated out of the normalized signal strength "RSSI0".
+If the received signal is too weak no prediction is shown.

+The last line shows the configuration for the **inactive VFO**.
+It is recommended to put the fox settings in VFO A and the return beacon on VFO B.
+By long pressing "2 A/B" key can quickly be switched between both configurations.

-The manual gain index value can be chosen with UP/DOWN keys.
+The manual gain index (attenuation) value can be chosen with UP/DOWN keys.
 Smaller values mean more attenuation.
 Use smaller values if you get closer to a transmitter.

 To get even more attenuation negative gain indexes were introduced:

 * -1 disables the input LNA
 * -2 and -3 tune to the second/third harmonic frequency (if the radio can receive this range)

-All methods give you a huge additional attenuation to prevent overdriving the receiver.
+All methods give you a huge additional attenuation and can be used to prevent overdriving the receiver.
+Use this only close to a transmitter if the RSSI value is rising above 200.
 Be aware that the radiation pattern of your antenna might be different when receiving harmonics.

-RSSI_max is the highest RSSI in the last half second.
-This is an uncalibrated raw value.
-(The RSSI value next to the S-meter shows roughly dBm.)
-The **bold line** below show the settings for the **active VFO**:
-VFO "A", demodulation "USB", smallest bandwidth mode "U-" (1.7kHz) and receiving frequency "144.001 MHz".
-For this VFO the gain remember mode (details below) is active so the gain index history for up to 5 foxes is shown.
-The active fox number is bold.

-The **last line** shows the configuration for the **inactive VFO**.
-It is recommended to put the fox settings in VFO A and the return beacon on VFO B.
-By long pressing "2 A/B" key can quickly be switched between both configurations.

 On system boot the device starts with active fox number 1 and full duration time left.
 In menu "ActFox" the active fox can be changed.
 The timer can be reset in menu "TiRst".
 Select "TiRst" with "M"-key, a triangle appears.
 Another press on "M"-key will reset the timer.
 Use this for synchronization.
 Active fox and timer are shown on the top in the status bar if the menu is opened.